Jayich-Lab/double-pass-breadboard/README.md

 ## Polarizing Beam Splitter Handling

-We use [Pattex repair extreme](https://www.pattexarabia.com/products/central-pdp.html/pattex-repair-extreme/SAP_0201OAP03X70.html) to secure the polarizing beam splitter (PBS) cubes to their mounts.
+We use [Pattex Repair Extreme](https://www.pattexarabia.com/products/central-pdp.html/pattex-repair-extreme/SAP_0201OAP03X70.html) to secure the polarizing beam splitter (PBS) cubes to their mounts.
 - Note: use only a little dab of epoxy for a single corner and avoid the joint between the two halves of the cube.
 If epoxy contacts this joint, it will seep in over time, eventually ruining the PBS.